-English Yew, one of the most ancient living organisms on Earth, holds many lessons in its history.
-From a spiritual and religious perspective, the tree is a symbol of death and rebirth.
-To change and transform, one must pass through the phase of death, and when new growth begins again, the transition is symbolised by the colour green.
+English Yew, one of the eldest living organisms on Earth, holds many lessons in its history.
+From a spiritual and religious perspective, it symbolises dying and rebirth.
+To change and transform, you must pass through the phase of death, when new growth begins again; the transition is symbolised by its deep green colour.

-Botanically known as Taxus baccata, the English Yew is a small evergreen tree native to England that can grow up to 65 feet in height (20 metres).
-Peeling bark reddish-brown in colour, sometimes purple tones and a fluted trunk that tapers upwards from the base.
-Although they are relatively docile and slow-growing trees, they can live for thousands of years.
+Botanically known as genus Taxus baccata, it is a small evergreen tree native to Great Britain that can grow up to 65 feet (20 metres).
+Peeling bark reddish-brown in colour, sometimes purple tones, a fluted trunk that tapers upwards from its base.
+Although they are relatively docile slow-growing trees, they can live for thousands of years.

-They were held sacred by the druids for their regenerative ability.
-Big drooping branches touch the ground and re-seed for a separate tree with multi-stemmed trunks symbolising death and rebirth in Celtic culture.
+They were held sacred by druids for their regenerative ability.
+Big drooping branches touch the ground and re-seed for separate trees with multi-stemmed trunks symbolising death and resurrection in Celtic culture.

 As an ornamental evergreen, the yew species grows in moist soils widely distributed throughout the northern hemisphere.
-Unique tree qualities that have earned it valuable roles for yew hedge designs, decorative landscaping and topiary.
+Unique qualities have earned it valuable roles for yew hedge designs, decorative landscaping or topiary.

 - Max Height 65 ft (20 m)

 - Crown Size – 26 – 32 ft (8 m – 10 m)